luszczynski/docker-images/bpms/README.md

-# EAP Domain Docker Image
+# BPMS Docker Image

-EAP Version: 6.3
+BPMS Version: 6.0.2

-JON Version: 3.2
+JON Agent Version: 3.2

 ## build.sh
-Use to build EAP Domain docker image.
+Use to build BPMS docker image.
 This image is based on centos 6.
-Before building this image, you must download `jboss-eap-6.3.0.zip` and `rhq-enterprise-agent-4.9.0.JON320GA.jar` and put them in software folder.
+Before building this image, you must download `jboss-bpms-6.0.2.GA-redhat-5-deployable-eap6.x.zip`, `jboss-eap-6.1.1.zip` and `rhq-enterprise-agent-4.9.0.JON320GA.jar` and put them in software folder.

 ## runBash.sh
-Create a new EAP Domain container running /bin/bash
+Create a new BPMS container running /bin/bash

 ## runSSH.sh
 ssh into your running container.